 When travelling by road, visiting the Sound takes a full day so you'll want to stay a night or two.
 If you're short on time the fastest way to get to Milford Sound is to take a scenic flight from Queenstown.

-Milford Sound is great at any time of year, but the best time to visit depends on what you want to see.
+Milford Sound is spectacular year-round, but your best time to visit depends on what you want to see.

-In winter, the white peaks of the Southern Alps are incredibly beautiful.
-But spring and autumn are when you’re more likely to spot seals, dolphins, and penguins.
-These seasons are also great for avoiding crowds.
+In winter, the snow-capped peaks of the Southern Alps are incredibly beautiful.
+Spring and autumn are ideal for spotting seals, dolphins, and penguins.